-- The organs were fixed in 10 % formal saline for ten days before embedding in paraffin wax. - Each organ tissue was sectioned at 5 μm and stained with Haematoxylin and Eosin (H and E) - stain (Mbaka et al., cf2012).
-The slide specimens were examined under light microscope at - 224 high power magnification for changes in organ architecture and photomicrographs were taken.
+The organs were fixed in 10 % formal saline for ten days before embedding in paraffin wax.
+Each organ tissue was sectioned at 5 μm and stained with Haematoxylin and Eosin (H and E) stain (Mbaka et al., 2012).
+The slide specimens were examined under light microscope at high power magnification for changes in organ architecture and photomicrographs were

+198 taken.

-- 226 2.9 Statistical analysis: Significant differences were determined using a Student's t-test. - Differences were considered significant if p < 0.05.
-All data were expressed as mean \pm standard - error of the mean.
+2.9 Statistical analysis: Significant differences were determined using a Student's t-test.

+Differences were considered significant if p < 0.05.
+All data were expressed as mean \pm standard error of the mean.

-3.0 RESULTS AND DISCUSSION
+3. RESULTS AND DISCUSSION

-- 231 There is a renewed and increasing interest in herbal and plant derived medicines. - 232 Consequently herbal medicines have received greater attention as alternative to clinical therapy - in recent times leading to subsequent increase in their demand (Sushruta et al., 2006).
-In rural communities, the exclusive use of herbal drugs, prepared and dispensed by herbalists without formal training, for the treatment of diseases is still very common requiring that experimental screening method be established to ascertain the safety and efficacy of these herbal products as well as to establish their active components (Ogbonnia et al., 2010).
 The microbial purity evaluation of the formulation (Table 1) showed no growth of bacterial and fungal organisms in the first 24 hrs in the various diagnostic media used.
-The growth of Bacillus subtilis (1.0 x 102 cfu/ml) were observed in Tryptone Soy Agar culture and of other coli forms (2.25 x 102 cfu/ml) observed in MacConkey agar culture after 72 hrs but all were within acceptable official limit (Fontana et al., 2004).
+The growth of Bacillus subtilis ($1.0 \times 10^2 \text{ cfu/ml}$) were observed in Tryptone Soy Agar culture and of other coli forms ($2.25 \times 10^2 \text{ cfu/ml}$) observed in MacConkey agar culture after 72 hrs but all were within acceptable official limit (Fontana et al., 2004).
 There was no growth observed on Sabouraud Dextrose Agar even on the 6th and 7th day of incubation indicating the absence of fungal organisms.
-In the Eosine Methylene Blue Agar medium showed the growth of E. coli (1.5x102 cfu/ml) which was above the acceptable microbial limit for aqueous herbal formulations according to World Health Organization guidelines for the assessment of the safety, efficacy, and quality of herbal medicines as a prerequisite for global harmonization (W H O, 1966).
+In the Eosine Methylene Blue Agar medium showed the growth of E. coli ($1.5 \times 10^2 \text{ cfu/ml}$) which was above the acceptable microbial limit for aqueous herbal formulations according to World Health Organization guidelines for the assessment of the safety, efficacy, and quality of herbal medicines as a prerequisite for global harmonization (W H O, 1966).
+An increase in E. coli level above the acceptable limit can cause serious diarrheal infection which could be bloody or watery diarrhea depending on the E. coli pathotype of toxin produced.